Michal2SAB/XGEN-DISCORD-BOT/README.md

 # XGEN-DISCORD-BOT
 A discord bot for XGenStudios.
 Mostly for stick arena.
-Just thought I'd release the rewritten version for those who still play sa and shit and wanna run the bot in their server, cause I don't care about these games anymore.
+Just thought I'd release the rewritten and easy to use version for those who still play sa and shit and wanna run the bot in their server, cause I don't care about these games anymore.

 # REQUIREMENTS